Updated: Aug 31

 Tested: YES (3 participant recommendations)

-When we went looking for a recommendation for accessories from our regular participants, we found an overwhelming number of positive recommendations for the NEXTAV / PRYME Bluetooth PTT Wireless Speaker.
+When we went looking for a recommendation for accessories from our regular participants, we found many had tried out the NEXTAV / PRYME Bluetooth PTT Wireless Speaker.
+As one of the first BT speaker mics to market, it's readily available on Amazon and is a bit cheapter than the mil-spec options.
 One of our regular participants started using Zello for work after we introduced it during our events.
 After trying a few different versions of speaker microphones, he settled on this one.
 It is "very reliable and has worked amazingly non-stop every day at work."

 Price: ~$270 CAD